 According to Scientific American, “Mitja Back and colleagues recently conducted a study in which they tracked changes in popularity over several time points.
 They drew on their new theory of narcissism, called the “Narcissistic Admiration and Rivalry Concept”.
 According to their theory, narcissists’ overarching goal of maintaining a grandiose self is pursued by 2 separate pathways: narcissistic admiration (assertive self-enhancement) and narcissistic rivalry (antagonistic self-protection).
 Despite being positively related to each other, these two different components of narcissism differentially predict interpersonal orientations, reactions to transgressions in friendships and romantic relationships, interpersonal perceptions during group interactions, and observed behaviors in experimental observations.”

-Narcissists were initially percieved by strangers as charming, interesting due to charisma, and seen as leaders — until people spend a few days with them and changed their mind about what they witnessed and experienced while interacting with the toxic person.
+Narcissists were initially perceived by strangers as charming, interesting due to charisma, and seen as leaders — until people spend a few days with them and changed their mind about what they witnessed and experienced while interacting with the toxic person.
 “Narcissistic admiration explained initial popularity, while a decrease in narcissistic admiration and an increase in narcissistic rivalry over time was responsible for the decline in popularity.
 By the end of a three week period and several social interactions, narcissists were regarded as untrustworthy by their peers…” according to Scientific American.

 The well-respected news source went (surprisingly) to give readers some Narcissistic Abuse Recovery advice.
 They went on to say, “[Our] advice for those who are dating is to look beyond initial superficial appearances and behaviors, and really see the person in multiple contexts first before you decide to take the relationship to the next level with a person.”
 They correctly pointed out, “Particular contexts trigger either the positive or negative pathway in narcissists…” followed by sharing a great suggestion.